 The more you know about your credit card, the more value you’ll get out of it.
 While some benefits are highlighted on the card issuer’s website and advertising, some perks are hidden in the fine print.
 Check your cardholder agreement and learn more about what your credit card can do for you.

 If you have a rewards credit card, milk it for all it’s worth.
 If it offers bonus rewards on some spending categories, for instance, try to take advantage of those bonus rewards without overspending.

 If you’re comfortable with using more than one credit card, you could even get more value out of your rewards.
-For example, you can use the Discover it® Cash Back solely for its five percent bonus categories, which rotate every quarter, ($1,500 max spend, activation required) and another credit card of choice together to give you even more perks and rewards.
+For example, you could get a card solely because it offers 5% bonus categories in addition to a card that offers another reward, to give you even more perks and rewards.

 6. Using the wrong credit card entirely

 If you’ve been using the same card since college, your credit has improved significantly since getting your last card—that’s a sign that you need a new credit card.